PhilipQuirke/SkyCombAnalystHelp/Drone.md

 - DJI_0054.srt		Drone flight log (location, altitude, orientation, color palette) for thermal video The format of the two flight logs differ somewhat.

+The [DroneDataPort](./DroneDataPort.md) page explains how to copy video and flight log files from your drone to your computer.

-# Height, Altitude & Elevation terminology
+## Height, Altitude & Elevation terminology
 It is important to understand the difference between these terms:
 - Drone Height: The height of the drone above the GROUND where it started its flight.
 - Drone Altitude: The height of the drone above the SEA LEVEL.